MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 </center>

 > [!NOTE]
-> **The token sequence, which is built up by us and ChatGPT through conversation, is called the context**.
+> **The token sequence, which is built up by us and ChatGPT through conversation, is called the 'context'**.
 Physically and computationally, this can't grow infinitely.
 The *context* is therefore limited to a **context window, a fixed-size token count beyond which ChatGPT will not be able to refer back to previous parts of the conversation.**

-Any time you are switching the topic, you should start a new chat to avoid confusion or potential distraction by left-over irrelevant context.
-This could degrade the quality of the response, slow down the model's response time and even lead to the model costing more to run.
+**Any time you are switching the topic, you should start a new chat session** to avoid confusion or potential distraction by left-over, prior, now irrelevant context.
+This could degrade the quality of the response, slow down the model's response time, and even lead to the model costing more to run.

 It's essential to keep the *context window limitation* in mind when interacting with LLMs like those behind ChatGPT.
-Think of the *context window* as the working memory of the LLM, which can ever only hold so much information at once.
+Think of the *context window* as the working memory of the LLM, which can ever only hold so much information at once and discards the oldest parts of the conversation when it reaches its limit.

-Another dimension to consider is the model itself.
+Another dimension to consider is the LLM itself.
 In the [last chapter](../G001%20-%20Deep%20Dive%20into%20LLMs/G001%20-%20Deep%20Dive%20into%20LLMs.md), we talked about the *pretraining* and the *post-training* stages in the LLM development cycle.
 The LLM first is exposed to a vast amount of text data during **pretraining**.
 This is where the model learns the structure of language and the relationships between words.
 To an extent, we distill the dataset info and characteristics into the LLM's parameters, turning the LLM into a sort of *lossy compression* of the dataset.

-Once *pretraining* concludes, the LLM doesn't yet know anything about the specific task it is supposed to perform.
+Once *pretraining* concluded, the LLM doesn't yet know anything about the specific task it is supposed to perform.<br>
-At the current stage, the LLM would only ever be able to generate text as a *contiuation of the input*, similar to the text it was trained on.
-Note also that the data governs the time horizon of the LLM. *The LLM can't know about events that happened after the training data was collected.*
+At this *post-pretraining* stage, the LLM would only ever be able to generate text as a *contiuation of the input*, similar to the text it was trained on.
+Note also that the pretraining data largely governs the time horizon of the LLM. *The LLM can't know about events that happened after the training data was collected.* (This restriction can be lifted with what's called 'tool use', which we will cover later.
+For now, pre-training data is all our LLM knows about.)

-In the second training stage, **posttraining** has the LLM fine-tuned on a task-specific dataset to learn how to perform that task.
-The task-specific dataset is curated and largely custom-made, e.g., by human labelers at OpenAI.
-The image above points out that *posttraining* puts a face on the LLM, giving it a specific *persona* and a set of skills to provide task-specific behavior.
+In the second training stage, **post-training** has the LLM fine-tuned on a task-specific dataset to learn how to perform that task.
+The task-specific dataset is curated and largely custom-made, e.g., by human labelers contracted by data providers like ScaleAI.
+The image above points out that *post-training* puts a face on the LLM, giving it a specific *persona* and a set of skills to provide task-specific behavior.

 > [!NOTE]
-> The LLM takes on the style of a persona created during **post-training**.
+> The LLM takes on the style of a persona deliberately created during **post-training**.
 This persona can then access the knowledge gained during **pretraining** to generate responses that are ideally coherent, engaging, and accurate.
 All this is embedded into the LLM's parameters.
 Responses should under no circumstances be taken as factual, but rather as the model's best guess based on its vague recollection of the training data.

 ## Basic Interaction Examples

-Once again, an LLM with pre- and posttraining is like a person with a vast amount of general, vaguely factual knowledge, and a specific skill set.
+Once again, an LLM with pre- and post-training applied is like a person with a vast amount of general, vaguely factual knowledge, and a specific skill set.
 But just how much factual knowledge can one expect from a basic LLM like ChatGPT?

-*Think of it like this:* If you can safely assume that a piece of knowledge can be found across the web and that it hasn't changed too much over time or too recently, ChatGPT should be able to provide you with a rather factual answer on that piece of knowledge.
+**Think of it like this:** If you can safely assume that a piece of knowledge can be found across the web and that it hasn't changed too much over time or too recently, ChatGPT should be able to provide you with a rather factual answer on that piece of knowledge.

 <center>
     <img src="./img/ChatGPT_Americano_Response_Factual.png" style="width: 520px; height: auto;" />
 </center>

 > [!NOTE]
-> Again, vanilla LLMs by design cannot produce a guaranteed correct answer.
+> Again, vanilla LLMs (as in pretrained and post-trained) by design cannot produce a guaranteed correct answer.
 But the more universal and timeless the knowledge, the more likely it is that they will provide you with a correct answer still.

 ## Choice of Model and Pricing

-In the last note section above, I used the term "vanilla LLM".
+In that last note above, I used the term "vanilla LLM".
 ChatGPT started out with a single option for its backbone: The GPT-3.5 LLM.
 Today, you have a choice of models available and thus a factor to consider is the actual version of the LLM you use as backbone inside ChatGPT.
 You have a choice between (not limited to):

 - GPT-3.5 (3.5 deprecated, 3.5 Turbo runs still)
 - GPT-4o and GPT-4o mini